-L-39 operators met in the Czech Republic
+L-39 operators met in the Czech Republic (VIDEO)

 Representatives of fifteen states where air forces have experience in operating legendary L-39 jet trainers met on the 2nd L-39 Users’ Group Conference.
 The Czech Air Force together with leading Czech aviation company AERO Vodochody AEROSPACE and arms trading company OMNIPOL invited L-39 operators to the Czech Republic for 13th and 14th September.